 Peter Cordtz, Interim Retirement Commissioner

-Kia ora, I’ve stepped up from my role as CFFC’s GM Community to that of Interim Retirement Commissioner until the new Commissioner, yet to be appointed, can begin work.
-The appointment process is being managed by the Ministry of Business, Innovation and Employment.
+Kia ora, I stepped up from my role as CFFC’s GM Community to that of Interim Retirement Commissioner in 2019 until the new Commissioner, Jane Wrightson, was appointed and could begin work in February 2020.

-I’ll ensure CFFC’s many important workstreams continue, including the three-yearly Review of Retirement Income Policies being undertaken this year.
-We look forward to welcoming our new Retirement Commissioner in due course.
+I’ve ensured CFFC’s many important workstreams continue, including the three-yearly Review of Retirement Income Policies.
+We look forward to welcoming our new Retirement Commissioner in the new year.

 Responsibilities of the Retirement Commissioner